printlnHi/gnn-lspe-jax/README.md

  - configs/

 The files of configs/ are a slightly modified subset of the original config files.

-This project contains JAX implementations of:
- - GatedGCN and GatedGCN-LSPE layers as Haiku Modules
- - GatedGCN and GatedGCN-LSPE models / net functions for ZINC-12K and OGBG-MOLTOX21 (as specified in Dwivedi et al. (2021)
- - Laplacian Positional Embeddings (LapPE) and Random Walk Positional Embeddings (RWPE)
-  - Training on the ZINC and Moltox21 molecular Benchmarks

 # Replication
 ## Environment